Building a website can be fun if you’re a small business owner.

 - Avoid pop-ups – There are very few things more disruptive to a web browsing experience than when the screen gets cluttered with a pop-up, whether it’s a small square ad that magically appears in the middle of your screen or a bar that suddenly engulfs that lower third of your monitor.
 When the pop-up is an ad, they’re even worse.
 But these nuisances do more than merely annoy the user who is just trying to enjoy your website.
 They completely distract the user from their purpose of being on the site in the first place.
 Plus, their presence tends to make the websites that deploy them feel a little sketchy.

-- Don’t use autoplay videos – For whatever reason, the use of videos that automatically start up upon a page loading has become rather popular in recent years.
+- Don’t use autoplay videos with audio – For whatever reason, the use of videos with audio that automatically start up upon a page loading has become rather popular in recent years.
 Despite this, it still remains something that you should never inflict on your customers.
-While you may think that instantly greeting the visitor with a music-filled autoplay video about your dynamic company is a great idea, the reality is that it’s annoying, distractive to the visitor and other people that be within the vicinity of the user, and will cause the visitor to either turn the sound on their computer down or skip out on the rest of the site altogether.
+While you may think that instantly greeting the visitor with a music-filled autoplay video about your dynamic company is a great idea, the reality is that it’s annoying, distracting to the visitor and other people that are within the vicinity of the user and will cause the visitor to either turn the sound on their computer down or skip out on the rest of the site altogether.

 All of these design mistakes create negativity in two distinct ways: Firstly, they distract the website visitor; secondly, it may cause the visitor to take their business elsewhere.
 Because of this, it is important that you remain savvy enough to keep your imagination in check when it comes to your website.